roboquant avatar

 A Strategy in roboquant is the component responsible for generating signals based on the events it receives and is likely the place where you do most of your software development and differentiate from other algo-traders.

-a Strategy in roboquant doesn’t generate orders, that is the task of a Policy.
+a Strategy in roboquant doesn’t generate orders, that is the responsibility of a Trader.

 The main method that needs to be implemented in the Strategy interface is the generate method:

-Since a Strategy only has access to an Event and not the Account, it has no knowledge of things like open orders, positions or buying power.
+Since a Strategy only has access to an Event and not the Account, it has no knowledge of things like open orders, positions, trades or buying power.
 As a consequence a Strategy is a generic component that can be easily shared or re-used.

 Out-of-the-box Strategies